 "5.1.6.1.1.
 Every CSF intervention shall immediately be indicated to the driver by an optical warning signal which is displayed for at least 1s or as long as the intervention exists, whichever is longer.

-When a flashing mode is used, the lighting phase shall start with the beginning of the intervention and finish with the end of intervention or immediately after intervention.
+When a flashing mode is used, a lighting phase shall be visible at the end of the intervention or later..

 In the case of a CSF intervention which is controlled by an Electronic Stability Control (ESC) or a Vehicle Stability Function as specified in the relevant UN Regulation (i.e. UN Regulations Nos.
 13, 13-H or 140), the ESC flashing tell-tale indicating the interventions of ESC may be used, as long as the intervention exists, as an alternative to the optical warning signal specified above."